ABOUT ME

 Adjust your thought to: For every animal you buy from a reputable breeder, this reduces the chances of an animal entering the shelter system.

-The only way we can create change, is to be a part of the change.
+The only way we can create change, is to BE PART of the change.
 And this is why I became a breeder.

 More ramblings!